Call Mon-Sun:

 • amphetamine sulfate.

-Amphetamines activate surges of dopamine and norepinephrine (a form of adrenaline) in the CNS and brain.
-The effects are pleasurable, stimulating, and addictive over prolonged use.
+As a result, amphetamines activate surges of dopamine and norepinephrine (a form of adrenaline) in the CNS and brain.
+Therefore, the effects are pleasurable, stimulating, and addictive over prolonged use.

-Amphetamine-based drugs like Adderall are classed as Schedule II for their high risk of abuse and dependence, and because they cause dangerous physical and psychological adverse effects.1,2
+Amphetamine-based drugs like Adderall are classed as Schedule II for their high risk of abuse and dependence.
+This class of drug can cause dangerous physical and psychological adverse effects.1,2

 Adderall Alternatives Provide Safer Strategies in Practical Ways